 - First, Tracer, as she assassinated an Omnic leader whom Tracer admired, on her home turf.

-- Second, Ana, fellow Sniper from the Overwatch who got her eye shot out by Widowmaker and the latter single-handedly ruined her mission that might become the catalyst of Overwatch's overall downfall.
+- Second, Ana, fellow Sniper from Overwatch who got her eye shot out by Widowmaker and the latter single-handedly ruined her mission that might have become the catalyst of Overwatch's overall downfall.

-- Awesome Anachronistic Apparel: Her "Comtesse" and "Huntress" skins resemble military uniform from 19th century.
+- Awesome Anachronistic Apparel: Her "Comtesse" and "Huntress" skins resemble military uniforms from the 19th century.

 - Badass Boast: Gives one of two (depending on her equipped skin) when using her ultimate:Widowmaker: No-one can hide from my sight. / No-one can hide from the Huntress.

 - The Bad Guy Wins: At the end of Alive.
 Also, during Ana's introduction story, Widowmaker was in charge of Talon's operations of holding hostages.
 Widowmaker won that one too, made Overwatch fail the mission, and Ana took the opportunity to let the world think that she died.

 - Bare Your Midriff: Her Talon and Cote D'azur skins.

 - Becoming the Costume: While equipped with the Huntress and Comtesse skins, her ultimate callout changes from "No-one can hide from my sight" to "No-one can hide from the Huntress."